lavaeater/i.am.just.a.game/README.md

 ## Current Immediate TODO
 * Turn off Corona - done
 * Change City to small one-block city - done
-* Take a look at Eat-Neutral-Eat cycle and NPC state
+* Fix stats handling and take a look at Eat-Neutral-Eat cycle and NPC state - WIP
 * Social Needs and Boredom
 * Money should have no upper limit